AARs (After Action Reports)

 surrender at

-any time, with all proper shame.
+time, with all proper shame.

 Superior Western Guy